 - The reason we’re seeing more cases of Alzheimer’s is that people are living longer.

-What to Do to Improve Your Physical Health and Exercise
+What You Can Do to Improve Your Physical Health and Exercise

 - Do something you enjoy